jbiatek/BSGRulebook/rulebook.md

 Locations on New Caprica can have "Human" and "Cylon" actions.
 Only human players may use human actions, and only Cylon players may use Cylon actions, but both types of player may move to New Caprica locations as they would other locations.
 There are also 2 actions at the top of the board that can be used while on any New Caprica space.
 (For Laura Roslin's "Terminal Illness", these 2 Actions do not count as activating a location.)
 Athena's "Resolute" ability can activate either the human or Cylon action on a New Caprica location.

+As stated on the alternate President card, when the President plays a Quorum card, they must roll a die, and if 3 or lower move to Detention.
+This only occurs when playing a Quorum card *from the hand*, not, for example, using Roslin's "Skilled Politician" once-per-game.

+##### Occupation Forces

 Occupation Forces are a new type of Cylon "ship", which travel along the track at the bottom of the New Caprica board.
 When they are activated:

 - An Occupation Force on the Shipyard leaves the board.
 As it leaves, it destroys a Locked civilian ship if any exist, otherwise it destroys a Prepared civilian ship, and does nothing else if both stacks are empty.